SeiryuZ/HemeWeb/proposal/README.md

 **Cloud Computing**

-In answering huge computational power required by researchers and academics concept called grid computing is envisioned in 1990s [12].
+In answering huge computational power required by researchers and academics, concept called grid computing is envisioned in 1990s [12].
 This vision consider computing resources analogous to power grid, where user should not care from where the resources are acquired and how it is delivered to the user.
 What user should see is that there are computing